johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

   // getNumClusters returns the number of clusters size_t getNumClusters()

-  // checCluster does some basic check on the clusters and print some statistics bool checkClusters(const size_t numLocations, const std::string* tag = nullptr)
+  // checCluster does some basic checks on the clusters and prints some statistics bool checkClusters(const size_t numLocations, const std::string* tag = nullptr)

  // Sets the number of threads used for building the clusters.
-The default is to use the hardware concurrancy value for the current processor. void setNumThreads(int64_t thd = -1)
+The default is to use the hardware concurrency value for the current processor. void setNumThreads(int64_t thd = -1)
 ```